ibm-cloud-docs/power-iaas/ordering-direct-link.md

 # Direct Link Connect for Power Systems Virtual Servers
 {: #ordering-direct-link-connect}

 You must use [Direct Link](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) to configure your private network with a {{site.data.keyword.powerSysFull}}.
-The Direct Connect Link service creates a connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
+The Direct Link Connect service creates a connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
 The Direct Link Connect service is also used to connect your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
 Direct Link Connect is a separate service from the {{site.data.keyword.powerSys_notm}} service.
-For more information on Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link) and [IBM Cloud Direct Link Connect](/docs/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-connect-classic).
+For more information on Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link) and [IBM Cloud Direct Link Connect on Classic](/docs/direct-link?topic=direct-link-how-to-order-ibm-cloud-direct-link-connect-classic).
 {: shortdesc}

 ## Ordering Direct Link Connect